Swelling after lens replacement. Rehabilitation after cataract removal

 Features of the postoperative period

-After phacoemulsification has been performed - an operation to replace the lens in cataracts - a person should be under the supervision of the attending physician for some time.
-The process is carried out quite quickly, so the patient is allowed to move and get out of bed after 20-40 minutes, and if there are no signs of complications, then after 2 hours he can go home.
+After phacoemulsification, an operation to replace the lens for cataracts, has been performed, the person must remain under the supervision of the attending physician for some time.
+The process is completed quite quickly, so the patient is allowed to move and get out of bed after 20 - 40 minutes, and if there are no signs of complications, then after 2 hours he can go home.

-A follow-up visit to a specialist should be carried out a day after the operation.
-Further, such examinations are carried out daily for about two weeks.
+A repeat visit to the specialist should be made one day after the operation.
+Further similar examinations are carried out daily for about two weeks.

-After the lens is replaced for cataracts, a protective dressing is applied to the person, which prevents contamination from entering the eye, leading to infection.
-It is allowed to remove such a bandage only one day after the operation.
-After that, the eye should be treated with a cotton swab soaked in a solution of levomycetin or furatsilin, without lifting the eyelid.
+After replacing the lens for cataracts, a person is given a protective bandage that prevents contamination from entering the eye, leading to infection.
+It is allowed to remove such a bandage only one day after surgery.
+After which the eye should be treated with a cotton swab soaked in a solution of chloramphenicol or furatsilin, without lifting the eyelid.

-The first few days a person should not leave the house unless absolutely necessary.
-If it is not possible to comply with this condition, then you should again cover your eye with a bandage that excludes blinking.
-In the case when the healing process is active, goggles can be used instead of a bandage.
+For the first few days, a person should not leave the house unless absolutely necessary.
+If it is not possible to comply with this condition, then you should again cover your eye with a bandage that prevents blinking.
+In cases where the healing process is active, you can use protective glasses instead of a bandage.

-The incision on the eyes finally heals after 7 days.
-During this week, a person should not wash his hair and take a shower.
-In addition, it is forbidden to drink alcohol and carbonated drinks.
-After the eyes stop hurting, and the clouding disappears, you can watch TV and read newspapers.
+The cut on the eyes finally heals after 7 days.
+During this week, a person should not wash his hair or take a shower.
+In addition, drinking alcohol and carbonated drinks is prohibited.
+After your eyes stop hurting and the clouding disappears, you can watch TV and read newspapers.
 But you should stop if your eyes start to get tired.
 To reduce the load, doctors prescribe special drops that have a disinfectant and anti-inflammatory effect.

-Although patients notice an immediate improvement in vision after lens replacement surgery, the eyes are fully restored only after 2 to 3 months.
+Although patients note an immediate improvement in vision after lens replacement surgery, the eyes are completely restored only after 2 to 3 months.

 During this period, it is very important not to strain your eyesight and avoid heavy loads.
-If you follow all the doctor's prescriptions, then you can not be afraid of possible complications and very soon return to preoperative life.
+If you follow all the doctor’s instructions, you don’t have to worry about possible complications and very soon return to pre-operative life.

 The duration of rehabilitation directly depends on the type of intervention performed.
-The fastest people who have undergone ultrasonic or laser phacoemulsification come back to normal.
+People who have undergone ultrasound or laser phacoemulsification return to normal the fastest.

 The rehabilitation period consists of several phases.
-It is worth considering each of them.
+It's worth considering each of them.

 • First phase: 1 – 7 days after surgery.

-This stage is characterized by pains of a different nature both in the eye itself and around it.
-This symptom is successfully stopped with the help of a non-steroidal anti-inflammatory drug in the dosage prescribed by the attending physician.
+This stage is characterized by pain of various types both in the eye itself and around it.
+This symptom can be successfully relieved with the help of a non-steroidal anti-inflammatory drug in the dosage prescribed by the attending physician.
 It is possible to take painkillers.

-In addition to pain, patients experience eyelid swelling.
-This phenomenon does not require medication, but is removed by limiting drinking, correct posture during sleep and reviewing the diet.
+In addition to pain, patients experience swelling of the eyelids.
+This phenomenon does not require medication, but can be relieved by limiting drinking, correct posture during sleep and reviewing the diet.

 • Second phase: 8 – 30 days.

-During this period, visual acuity becomes unstable when changing lighting.
-If the patient needs to read, watch TV or work at the computer, then he must wear glasses.
+During this period, visual acuity becomes unstable when the lighting changes.
+If the patient needs to read, watch TV or work on a computer, he must wear glasses.

-Starting from the second week after the operation to replace the lens of the eye with cataracts, a person uses drops according to the scheme developed by specialists.
-Usually, these are solutions with anti-inflammatory and disinfectant action.
+Starting from the second week after surgery to replace the eye lens for cataracts, a person uses drops according to a scheme developed by specialists.
+Typically, these are solutions with anti-inflammatory and disinfectant effects.
 The dosage of these drugs should be gradually reduced.

 • Third phase: 31 – 180 days.

-The final stage lasts longer than the previous ones, and throughout the entire time the patient will have to comply with the prescribed regimen.
-In the event that the operation to remove the cataract with the replacement of the lens was carried out with a laser or ultrasound, then at this stage the person already fully sees.
-But if necessary, you can wear glasses or lenses.
+The final stage lasts longer than the previous ones, and throughout the entire time the patient will have to follow the prescribed regimen.
+If cataract surgery with lens replacement was performed with a laser or ultrasound, then at this stage the person can already see fully.
+But if the need arises, you can wear glasses or contacts.

-After extracapsular or intracapsular cataract extraction, vision is restored only by the end of the third phase, after the final removal of the suture.
+After extracapsular or intracapsular cataract extraction, vision is restored only at the end of the third phase, after the final removal of the suture.

 As with any surgical intervention, complications may occur after cataract removal.
-Such unpleasant consequences are explained by the individual characteristics of a particular organism, non-compliance with the recommendations of doctors, or a doctor's mistake during the operation.
+Such unpleasant consequences are explained by the individual characteristics of a particular organism, non-compliance with medical recommendations, or a doctor’s mistake during the operation.

 Experts identify several main types of complications that occur most often:

-• Secondary cataract (15 - 40%).
-The problem develops after the patient has undergone extracapsular cataract extraction, ultrasonic or laser phacoemulsification.
-The risk of such a complication is reduced if the doctors used the latest technologies in microsurgery.
-In addition, the material from which the iol is made is very important - an intraocular lens.
+• Secondary cataract (15 – 40%).
+The problem develops after the patient has undergone extracapsular cataract extraction, ultrasound or laser phacoemulsification.
+The risk of such a complication is reduced if doctors used the latest technologies in microsurgery.
+In addition, the material from which the intraocular lens is made is very important.
 The complication is eliminated by surgical or laser capsulotomy.

 • Increased intraocular pressure (1-4%).
-This symptom is observed when the eyeball is damaged, due to the patient's hereditary predisposition or due to excessive eye strain.
+This symptom is observed when the eyeball is damaged, due to the patient’s hereditary predisposition or due to excessive strain on the eyes.

-• Retinal detachment (0.3 - 5.6%).
-The nature of the damage is determined by how limited the field of view.
+• Retinal detachment (0.3 – 5.6%).
+The nature of the damage is determined by how limited the field of vision is.
 Most often, the problem occurs in patients with diabetes or myopia.
-In order to correct the situation, another operation is required.
+In order to correct the situation, another operation will be required.

-• Macular puffiness (1 - 6%).
+• Macular edema (1 – 6%).
 The macular area may swell after extracapsular extraction.
 The risk of such a complication after cataract removal increases the presence of diabetes and glaucoma.

-• Displacement of iol (1 - 1.4%).
-The artificial lens can be displaced after unskilled actions of the optometrist.
-Even with a slight displacement of the patient, it is urgent to operate again.
+• Displacement of the iola (1 – 1.4%).
+The artificial lens may become dislodged after unskilled actions by the ophthalmologist.
+Even with a slight displacement, the patient urgently needs to be operated on again.

-• Hemorrhage in the anterior chamber of the eye (0.6 - 1.5%).
-Here, the fault may be the incorrect installation of the lens or heavy loads in the postoperative period.
-The problem is treated either with medication or with repeated surgical intervention.
+• Hemorrhage in the anterior chamber of the eye (0.6 – 1.5%).
+This could be due to improper installation of the lens or heavy loads in the postoperative period.
+The problem is treated either with medication or repeated surgical intervention.

-• Prolapse of the iris (0.5 -1%).
-If the specialists performed the operation with a small incision, then such a complication may occur.
-The problem is manifested by uneven scarring of the wound, astigmatism, swelling and ingrowth of the skin.
-The treatment regimen for the complication depends on how long it manifested itself: if the iris fell out 2 weeks after the operation and the wound is not infected, then the doctor will simply put additional stitches.
-And if the intervention was carried out a long time ago, then the fallen iris is excised.
+• Iris loss (0.5 -1%).
+If specialists performed an operation with a small incision, then such a complication may occur.
+The problem manifests itself as uneven scarring of the wound, astigmatism, swelling and skin ingrowth.
+The treatment regimen for the complication depends on the time at which it appeared: if the iris falls out 2 weeks after the operation and the wound is not infected, the doctor will simply apply additional stitches.
+And if the intervention was carried out a long time ago, then the prolapsed iris is excised.

-Immediately after surgery, a person may have pain in the eye, brow, or temple.
-There is no need to be afraid of this, because this is a normal reaction of the body to an eye injury.
-But in order to eliminate the risk of complications after replacing the lens of the eye, it is worth telling your doctor about the problem that has arisen.
-Only strict adherence to the doctor's prescriptions and the use of eye drops will help prevent the unpleasant consequences of surgery.
+Immediately after surgery, a person may have pain in the eye, eyebrow, or temple.
+There is no need to be afraid of this, because this is a normal reaction of the body to eye injury.
+But to eliminate the risk of complications after replacing the lens of the eye, it is worth telling your doctor about the problem that has arisen.
+Only strict adherence to the doctor's instructions and the use of eye drops will help prevent the unpleasant consequences of surgery.

-Therapeutic actions aimed at ridding the patient of complications should be carried out taking into account the cause of the development of the pathology and the degree of its neglect.
-Some complications go away on their own and require only minor correction, while others require surgical intervention.
+Therapeutic actions aimed at relieving the patient of complications must be carried out taking into account the cause of the development of the pathology and the degree of its neglect.
+Some complications resolve on their own and require only minor correction, while others require surgical intervention.

 Major postoperative restrictions

-Cataract removal with lens replacement is called a complex operation, although the rehabilitation period does not drag on for a long time.
-Due to the fact that the eye is injured, you need to try to do everything possible for its speedy healing.
-Here are a few restrictions that every patient who has undergone surgery should adhere to:
+Cataract removal with lens replacement is called a complex operation, although the rehabilitation period does not last for a long time.
+Due to the fact that the eye is injured, you need to try to do everything possible to heal it as quickly as possible.
+Here are a few restrictions that every patient undergoing surgery must adhere to:

 • Reducing eye strain.
-Throughout the rehabilitation period, a person who has had an artificial lens inserted should avoid eye strain.
+Throughout the entire rehabilitation period, a person who has had an artificial lens inserted should avoid visual strain.

-• Sleep compliance.
-This includes the correct sleeping position: doctors do not recommend sleeping on the stomach and on the side where the problem eye is located.
+• Maintaining a sleep schedule.
+This includes the correct sleeping position: doctors do not recommend sleeping on your stomach or on the side where the problem eye is located.

-• In addition, sleep should be given at least 9 hours a day.
-Only in this way will it be possible to achieve complete restoration of vision.
+• In addition, you need to sleep at least 9 hours a day.
+This is the only way to achieve complete restoration of vision.

 • Proper hygiene.
-Replacing the lens of the eye implies the fulfillment of certain conditions when washing: you can not use soap, gel or facial cosmetics.
-It is better to simply wipe your face with wet wipes, and rinse your eyes with furatsilin or chloramphenicol.
+Replacing the lens of the eye requires that certain conditions be met when washing: you cannot use soap, gel or facial cosmetics.
+It is better to simply wipe your face with wet wipes and rinse your eyes with furatsilin or chloramphenicol.

 • Moderate physical activity.
-It is worth considering that excessive loading can lead to increased intraocular pressure, lens displacement or hemorrhage.
-It is forbidden to move sharply for a month after surgery.
+It is worth considering that excessive load can lead to increased intraocular pressure, lens displacement or hemorrhage.
+It is forbidden to move suddenly for a month after surgery.

-• Some sports will have to be forgotten forever: cycling, ski jumping into the water and equestrian sports are not welcome.
-In addition, you can not do active charging.
+• Some sports will have to be forgotten forever: cycling, ski jumping and horse riding are not encouraged.
+In addition, you cannot do active exercises.

-• Weight lifting should be limited.
-The first 30 days a person can lift no more than 3 kilograms.
+• Heavy lifting should be limited.
+For the first 30 days, a person can lift no more than 3 kilograms.

-• For a month, you can not go to the bath, sauna, sunbathe and wash your hair with too hot water.
-If these restrictions are ignored, sudden bleeding may develop.
+• For a month, you should not go to the bathhouse, sauna, sunbathe, or wash your hair with too hot water.
+If these restrictions are ignored, sudden bleeding may occur.

 • Use of cosmetics.
-Decorative cosmetics applied to the face a few days after the operation can provoke unpleasant complications.
-It is allowed to use cosmetics only after 5 weeks, when vision is almost restored.
+Decorative cosmetics applied to the face a few days after surgery can cause unpleasant complications.
+The use of cosmetics is allowed only after 5 weeks, when vision is almost restored.

-• Restriction in food and fluids.
-After the lens replacement surgery, you should not eat a lot of salt, spices and animal fats.
-To avoid the appearance of puffiness, it is worth drinking less water and tea.
+• Restriction in nutrition and fluid.
+After lens replacement surgery, you should not consume a lot of salt, spices and animal fats.
+To avoid swelling, you should drink less water and tea.

 • You will have to give up alcohol and smoking for a long time.
-At least a month you can not even be in the same room with smokers.
+You can’t even be in the same room with smokers for at least a month.

 • Watching TV and sitting at the computer is allowed already on the 3rd day of the postoperative period.
 The only condition is to strain your eyes for no longer than 30 minutes.

-• To avoid complications after the operation, it should be read in daylight.
-If discomfort is felt from the eyes, then the lesson should be stopped immediately and resumed after some time.
+• To avoid complications after surgery, you should read in daylight.
+If you feel discomfort from the eyes, then the activity should be stopped immediately and resumed after some time.

-• Experts allow driving a car only after 1 - 1.5 months after the replacement of the lens of the eye was carried out.
+• Experts allow you to drive a car only 1 – 1.5 months after the lens of the eye has been replaced.

-• Be careful not to get an infection or foreign body in your eyes.
-If this happens, then the eye should be gently rinsed or seek medical help.
+• Be careful not to get any infection or foreign body into your eyes.
+If this happens, you should carefully rinse the eye or seek help from a doctor.

 • Temporarily avoid contact with pesticides and toxic substances.
-If the job requires it, then it is imperative to follow safety rules and use protective suits and personal protective equipment.
+If the work requires this, then it is imperative to follow safety rules and use protective suits and personal protective equipment.

-In order to control the process of restoring health, you should regularly visit your doctor, who will prescribe the use of eye drops.
-Which drops to prefer can be chosen either by the patient himself or by the doctor.
-It all depends on tolerance and whether a person has allergies.
-The first month, visits to the doctor should be carried out every week, in problem cases - every day.
-Follow-up consultations should take place according to the previously established schedule.
-As rehabilitation progresses after surgery, the restrictions may be either lifted or extended.
-In some cases, they can become much larger, because the consequences of the operation cannot be predicted.
+In order to monitor the process of restoring your health, you should regularly visit your doctor, who will prescribe the use of eye drops.
+Either the patient or the physician can choose which drops to give preference.
+It all depends on the person’s tolerance and allergies.
+For the first month, visits to the doctor should be made every week, in problematic cases - every day.
+Subsequent consultations should take place according to the previously drawn up schedule.
+As recovery from surgery progresses, restrictions may either be lifted or extended.
+In some cases, there may be significantly more of them, because the consequences of the operation cannot be predicted.

-An artificial lens that replaces the natural lens helps a person to see normally and avoid total blindness.
-So that the cataract does not cause complications, and the rehabilitation takes place as quickly as possible, you need to choose a qualified ophthalmologist and strictly adhere to all his recommendations.
+An artificial lens, replacing a natural one, helps a person see normally and avoid complete blindness.
+To ensure that cataracts do not cause complications and that rehabilitation occurs as quickly as possible, you need to choose a qualified ophthalmologist and strictly adhere to all his recommendations.

 To date, doctors have not established the exact factors that provoke the onset of the disease.
-Heredity and old age can be called the most common causes for the development of cataracts.
-These parameters cannot be influenced in any way.
-But there are some points that you can avoid and protect your eyesight:
+Heredity and old age can be called the most common reasons for the development of cataracts.
+A person cannot have any influence on these parameters.
+But there are some things you can avoid and protect your vision:

-• Eye exposure to ultraviolet radiation.
-Sunlight is the factor that negatively affects visual capabilities.
-This is due to the fact that the spectrum of light from the sun is somewhat wider than the spectrum of incandescent lamps that a person uses daily.
-If a tan is good for the skin, then it is dangerous for the eyes, because vision is not able to recover on its own, so you should wear sunglasses.
+• Exposure of the eyes to ultraviolet radiation.
+Sunlight is a factor that negatively affects visual abilities.
+This is explained by the fact that the spectrum of light from the sun is somewhat wider than the spectrum of incandescent lamps that people use every day.
+While tanning is good for the skin, it is dangerous for the eyes, because vision cannot be restored on its own, so you should wear sunglasses.

-• People suffering from diabetes should start thinking about cataract prevention at a young age.
-It is very important for such patients to achieve compensation of carbohydrate metabolism.
-It is this process that significantly reduces the risk of clouding of the lens.
+• People suffering from diabetes should think about cataract prevention at a young age.
+It is very important for such patients to achieve compensation for carbohydrate metabolism.
+It is this process that significantly reduces the risk of lens clouding.

-• Detecting a change in vision at an early stage and diagnosing a cataract is possible only if a person regularly visits an ophthalmologist and carefully monitors his health.
-If people are aware of the presence of vision problems and wear glasses or lenses constantly, then experts recommend that they purchase special glasses with a photochromic lens, called "chameleons".
-Their peculiarity lies in the fact that indoors and outdoors they change their properties: they become light in the room, and darken in the sun.
+• Detecting changes in vision at an early stage and diagnosing cataracts is only possible if a person regularly visits an ophthalmologist and closely monitors his health.
+If people know that they have vision problems and wear glasses or contact lenses all the time, then experts recommend that they purchase special glasses with a photochromic lens, called “chameleons.”
+Their peculiarity is that indoors and outdoors they change their properties: they become light in the room, and darken in the sun.

-After cataract surgery has been performed, the eyes gradually recover and vision improves.
-But one operation is not enough: to maintain visual acuity and speed up the rehabilitation process, compliance with the basic rules that relate to the postoperative period will help.
+After cataract surgery is performed, the eyes gradually recover and vision improves.
+But one operation is not enough: following the basic rules that apply to the postoperative period will help maintain visual acuity and speed up the rehabilitation process.

 CATEGORIES